Immunization & Health Background Form Requirements

 - Tetanus/Diphtheria/Pertussis - All students must have received a tetanus booster within the last 10 years; at least one dose must contain pertussis.

 - Tuberculin Skin Test (PPD) - All students with no prior history of positive PPD must have a Mantoux Tuberculin Skin Test, QuantiFERON-TB Gold or T-SPOT blood test within 12 months prior to starting their program.
 (Note: Prior BCG or pregnancy is not an exemption; Chest X-Ray cannot be substituted for PPD).
 Students with a history of positive PPD must provide documentation of the PPD measurement, as well as proof of normal chest x-ray.

 - Chickenpox (Varicella) Immunity – All students must demonstrate immunity through one of the following:

-- Documented history of disease; OR
+- Medical provider documented history of disease; OR

 - Serologic evidence of immunity (positive blood titers).